zanuka/leaderport-core-ui/docs/extension-dev.md

 ## Dependencies

+- **@mysten/dapp-kit**: SDK for building decentralized applications on the Sui blockchain, providing hooks and utilities for wallet integration and blockchain interactions.
+- **@mysten/sui**: Core library for interacting with the Sui blockchain network.
+- **@radix-ui/colors**: A collection of color primitives that work with Radix UI components.
+- **@radix-ui/react-icons**: A comprehensive set of icons designed for Radix UI components.
+- **@radix-ui/themes**: A design system and component library for building high-quality React applications.
+- **@tanstack/react-query**: Powerful data synchronization library for React applications, handling caching, refetching, and state management.
+- **react**: A JavaScript library for building user interfaces, used as the core framework for this extension.
+- **react-dom**: React package for DOM rendering and manipulation.
+- **react-spinners**: A collection of loading spinner components for React applications.
-- **sharp**: A high-performance image processing library that allows you to resize, crop, and manipulate images in various formats.
-It's used for generating icons and other image assets efficiently.
+- **sharp**: A high-performance image processing library for generating icons and other image assets efficiently.
-- **vue**: A progressive JavaScript framework for building user interfaces.
-Vue is used in this project to create dynamic and interactive components for the Chrome extension.
+- **styled-components**: CSS-in-JS library for styling React components with dynamic styles.
+- **zustand**: Lightweight state management solution for React applications.

-## Why Vue?
+## Why React?
-Just a personal preference.
-I'd likely also incorporate Tailwind and shadcn/ui but you can just use Vanilla JS and plain-old css as well.
-I think for more complex extensions, using Vue, React, or Svelte would be a good way to future-proof things and re-use components.
+React provides a robust ecosystem and extensive component libraries that make it ideal for building complex Chrome extensions.
+The combination of React with Radix UI and other modern tools enables rapid development of polished, maintainable user interfaces.

 ## Dev Dependencies

+- **@testing-library/jest-dom**: Provides custom DOM element matchers for Jest, making it easier to test React components.
+- **@testing-library/react**: Testing utilities for React applications, focusing on testing components as users use them.
-- **@types/chrome**: Provides TypeScript type definitions for the Chrome extension APIs, enabling better type checking and IntelliSense in your development environment.
+- **@types/chrome**: Provides TypeScript type definitions for the Chrome extension APIs.
+- **@types/node**: TypeScript type definitions for Node.js.
+- **@types/react**: TypeScript type definitions for React.
+- **@types/react-dom**: TypeScript type definitions for React DOM.
+- **@typescript-eslint/eslint-plugin**: ESLint plugin for TypeScript-specific linting rules.
+- **@typescript-eslint/parser**: Allows ESLint to parse TypeScript code.
-- **@vitejs/plugin-vue**: A Vite plugin that provides support for Vue 3 single-file components, allowing you to use Vue's template syntax and features.
+- **@vitejs/plugin-react-swc**: Vite plugin that uses SWC for faster React refresh and compilation.
-- **typescript**: A language for application-scale JavaScript, providing static type definitions to improve code quality and maintainability.
+- **@vitejs/plugin-react**: Official React plugin for Vite, providing React refresh and JSX support.
+- **eslint**: The core ESLint library for identifying and fixing problems in JavaScript code.
+- **eslint-plugin-react**: React specific linting rules for ESLint.
+- **eslint-plugin-react-hooks**: ESLint plugin for enforcing React Hooks rules.
+- **jsdom**: A pure JavaScript implementation of the DOM for use in testing environments.
+- **prettier**: An opinionated code formatter to ensure consistent code style.
+- **typescript**: A typed superset of JavaScript that compiles to plain JavaScript.
-- **vite**: A build tool that provides a fast development server and optimized build process for modern web projects.
+- **vite**: A modern frontend build tool offering a faster and leaner development experience.
-- **vue-tsc**: A TypeScript compiler for Vue single-file components, ensuring type safety and compatibility with TypeScript in your Vue project.
+- **vitest**: A Vite-native unit test framework with a Jest-compatible API.

 official project build started by [zanuka](https://github.com/zanuka) :: December 21, 2024 at 12:05 AM (PST)